We free hostages—CEOs who have become consumed by their businesses.

 Why Partner with Vertical Elevation?
 Real Experience.
 Real Results.
 No Theory.

-When you choose to outsource Chief of Staff responsibilities or hire permanently, you need a partner who understands the US market and SMB landscape.
+To make lasting changes, you need a partner who understands the US market and SMB landscape.

 Led by Carol Schultz